 One of the most classic games around today would be checkers.
-I loved that game growing up even though I wasn’t very good at it.
+The classic checkerboard with red and black pieces is a game that many of us learned at a young age.
+Personally, I loved this game growing up even though I wasn’t very good at it.

 My older siblings would always beat me without a problem at all.
 Looking back though, I realize that we didn’t always play the correct way.

 One rule that we definitely did not follow was if you had to jump when the opportunity arose.